geonsik-yu/Projects-and-Practices/Multicore-Programming-and-OpenCL-Practices/README.md

 ### OpenCL Study Materials
 This repository includes introductory study materials of OpenCL and multicore programming, which are covered (or reviewed) in the offline group study sessions in Anam-dong, Seoul.
-Code examples we produced are mostly based on textbooks, lecture materials and academic papers mentioned below.
+Code examples we produced/practieced are mostly based on textbooks, lecture materials and academic papers mentioned below.
+Some of the materials mentioned are what we discussed in our sessions but are not implemented.
+If anybody has spot any problems in our pratice codes or has ideas of how to further improve the GPU manipulation we would love to be noticed about it.
+Thank you.

 ### References
 [1] Munshi, Aaftab, et al. *OpenCL programming guide*.
 Pearson Education, 2011.<br/>